-- For the pasta: While the vegan scallops are cooking, cook the tagliatelle according to package instructions.
+- While the vegan scallops are cooking, cook the tagliatelle according to package instructions.
 I boiled mine in salted water for 8 minutes to achieve al dente pasta.

-- For the sauce: In a small pot, melt butter over low-medium heat.
+- In a small pot, melt butter over low-medium heat.

 - Add the vegan parmesan and mix until combined.

 - Squeeze in lemon juice and mix again.
 Add salt and pepper, tasting to adjust the flavors to your liking.

 - Let the sauce simmer on low for 5-10 minutes, or until thickened.
 If you'd like a thicker sauce, add an additional tablespoon of flour.
 For a thinner sauce, add more milk.

 - Pour the sauce over the cooked tagliatelle and stir to combine.
 You can either mix in the vegan scallops, or plate the pasta and add the scallops on top.
 Serve immediately and enjoy.
 Feel free to garnish with some vegan parmesan cheese and fresh parsley!

 Leftovers can be stored in an airtight container in the fridge for 3-4 days.